 In every child support case, the parties must submit a Connecticut Child Support Guidelines Worksheet, which calculates child support according to a formula that considers the parties’ respective incomes.
 Family courts will utilize the amounts and percentages calculated by the guidelines, and may also consider a variety of factors in fashioning final orders, including::

 An experienced lawyer can help parents in Connecticut understand what the court may take into consideration when ruling on child support.

 Occasionally, the court permits parents to deviate from Connecticut’s child support guidelines for reasons such as extraordinary income, shared parenting time, and significant child expenses.
 It is best to ask a knowledgeable attorney about when a deviation is acceptable and what level of departure might be appropriate in a given situation.

-In Connecticut, child support ends when a child reaches 18 years old or graduates from high school, whichever occurs later.
+Child support in CT ends when a child reaches 18 years old or graduates from high school, whichever occurs later.
 The court may also issue a support order for a child with disabilities who is dependent on the custodial parent.
 These types of court orders may last until the child turns 21.

 If you wish to request child support from a former partner, or if financial support is being demanded of you, reach out to a legal professional right away.
 Petitioning the court for a child support order can involve complicated considerations of net income and a child’s needs, and you want to be sure an accurate support order is calculated.

 The legal team at Dolan Divorce Lawyers can guide you through the process of seeking a child support judgment that favors you and adequately addresses your child’s needs.
 Contact a Connecticut child support lawyer as soon as possible to schedule an initial consultation and learn how you can protect your legal rights.